MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/commerce-application-insights.md

     ```

  > [!NOTE]
- > The sample documented here is based on applicationinsights-web npm package version 2.5.8, the sample may not work as-is in the updated applicationinsights-web package.
+ > The sample documented here is based on applicationinsights-web npm package version 2.5.8.
+The sample may not work as-is in the updated applicationinsights-web package.

 After the package is installed, the **POS/Extensions/Libraries** folder should contain the **node_modules** folder.
 The **node_modules** folder contains the Application Insights library files.